The New Girl (Stine novel)

 The New Girl is the first novel in R. L. Stine's Fear Street series.
-It was written in 1989, making it one of the earliest horror novels written by Stine.
+It was published in August 1989, making it one of the earliest horror novels written by Stine.
 The New Girl is one of twelve Fear Street books that were reprinted in 2005.

-Plot Summary
+Plot summary

 Cory falls in love with Anna, the new girl at his high school.
-But as he attempts to learn more about her he finds that his friends don't recognize her, he can't find her in the school files, and a phone call to her family home results in someone on the other end insisting Anna is dead.
+But as he attempts to learn more about her, he finds that his friends do not recognize her, he cannot find her in the school files, and a phone call to her family home results in someone on the other end insisting Anna is dead.

 Cory visits Anna's house on Fear Street where he is met by a man who, again, insists that she is dead.
 A few nights later, Anna calls him asking to meet her, implying she needs his help.
-He's convinced she's real by her humanlike kisses.
+He is convinced she is real by her humanlike kisses.

-After another girl asks Cory to the prom, she finds a dead cat in her locker with a warning note attached to its neck.
+After another girl asks Cory to go to the prom, she finds a dead cat in her locker with a warning note attached to its neck.
 She suspects Anna, but Cory stands by her.
 At the dance Lisa is pushed down a flight of stairs by Anna's brother, Brad, who escapes capture after seeing that Lisa survived the fall.

-Cory travels to Anna's house to confront Brad soon after, where he found Anna and Brad fighting.
+Cory travels to Anna's house to confront Brad soon after, where he finds Anna and Brad fighting.
 It is revealed that Anna is actually Willa, Anna's sister who had killed her out of jealousy and assumed her identity.
 Cory and Brad manage to subdue "Anna" and call the police.
-At the end, it is implied that Cory begins a relationship with Lisa.
+In the end, it is implied that Cory begins a relationship with Lisa.
+This is confirmed in subsequent novels featuring appearances by the characters.